 6. How does Augie Choice work with study abroad programs?

 Augie Choice grants any student in the junior year or beyond (60+ credits of completed credits) the opportunity to receive a one-time grant of $2,000 from Augustana towards a study abroad program, internship or research project.
-Each year there is also a variety of programs which are Augie Choice-eligible for sophomores.
-These include any program which operates on a three-year cycle, as well as any program in which coursework during spring trimester is paired with a travel component in the early weeks of summer.

 7. What if a student wants to go somewhere other than the Augustana programs available?